murthylab/fly-vr/README.md

 # Flyvr

-fly-vr is a framework for the design and control of multisensory virtual reality systems for neuroscientists.
+flyvr is a framework for the design and control of multisensory virtual reality systems for neuroscientists.
 It is written in Python, with modular design that allows the control of open and closed loop experiments with one or more sensory modality.
 In its current implementation, fly-vr uses fictrac (see below) to track the path of a fly walking on an air suspended ball.
 A projector and a sound card are used for delivering visual and auditor stimuli,